All Episodes

 If you called people Nazis, white supremacists, even white nationalists, if you called people fascists, you have a hand morally, I'm not saying legally, but you have a hand in these murders.

-Now I'm fully aware, of course, that people who are cheering on murder are very unlikely to have any kind of conscience.
+Now, I'm fully aware, of course, that people who are cheering on murder are very unlikely to have any kind of conscience.

-But I do believe, I do believe that there are evil and there's good, there's a lot of people in the middle.
+But I do believe, I do believe that there are evil and there's good.

-There's a lot of people, they don't have any particular mode of power or motivations or steering or will or principles of their own, they do what is approved of.
+There's a lot of people that don't have any particular mode of power or motivations or steering or will or principles of their own.

 If there's a mob that goes to the jailhouse and says, let's lynch him, they will go to the jailhouse and participate in a lynch.

-If there's a mob that goes to the jailhouse and say, Set him free, he's innocent, they will work to help set him free.
+If there's a mob that goes to the jailhouse and say, set him free, he's innocent.

-Which is why the momentum that language and perspective puts into play in this world is crucial to the moral journey of mankind.
+They don't have any particular mode of power of their own, which is why the momentum that language and perspective puts into play in this world is crucial to the moral journey of mankind.

-If you said that uh Kyle Rittenhouse was just automatically wrong, guilty before proven innocent.
+If you said that Kyle Rittenhouse was just automatically wrong, guilty before proven innocent, because he fired in self-defense and hit some pretty evil and nasty people.

 If you just said that George Zimmerman versus Trayvon Martin, that George Zimmerman was just a vicious racist who just enjoyed beating a cherub-faced little black boy because he wanted to go and get some Skittles.

-If you just automatically take the side of the bad guys, and automatically discount the actions of the good guys.
+If you just automatically take the side of the bad guys and automatically discount the actions of the good guys, be aware that you are uncorking all the demons that ride and run roughshod over the world because of what you're doing.

-The demons listen the demons in people's hearts listen very carefully to the softer shouted syllables all around them.
+The demons listen, the demons in people's hearts listen very carefully to the softer shouted syllables all around them.

-You know, there's an old story, it shows up in Dungeons and Dragons, shows up, of course, in human history, that you can draw shapes on the ground.
+You know, there's an old story, it shows up in Dungeons and Dragons, shows up, of course, in human history, that you can draw shapes on the ground, you can chant words and summon demons and devils.

-You can you absolutely can.
+You absolutely can.

 There's a summoning ritual to bring the devils out in people's hearts.